The Hideous Sun Demon: Plot

 When research scientist Dr. Gilbert "Gil" McKenna (Clarke) falls unconscious after accidentally being exposed to radiation during an experiment with a new radioactive isotope, he is rushed to a nearby hospital.
 Attending physician Dr. Stern (Robert Garry) is surprised to find that Gil shows no signs of burns typical for five-minute exposure to radiation and informs Gil's co-workers, lab assistant Ann Russell (Patricia Manning) and scientist Dr. Frederick Buckell (Patrick Whyte), that he will keep the patient under observation for several days.

 Later, Gil is taken to a solarium to receive the sun's healing rays.
 While he naps, he transforms into a reptilian creature, horrifying the other patients.
 Fleeing from the scene, Gil discovers his new appearance.
 Stern notifies Ann and Dr. Buckell about the incident, theorizing that the exposure to radiation caused a reversal of evolution, transforming Gil into a prehistoric reptile after exposure to sunlight.
 Stern suggests that Gil can control his symptoms by staying in the dark and remaining in the hospital, but admits that the patient cannot be held against his will.

 Having reverted to normal, a disconsolate Gil notifies Ann of his resignation.
 Confining himself to his house and only coming out at night, Gil spends his hours drinking and wandering aimlessly around the grounds of his estate.
-He later drives to a bar where sultry piano player Trudy Osborne (Nan Peterson) is performing.
+He later drives to a bar where sultry pianist Trudy Osborne (Nan Peterson) is performing.

 Buckell soon receives word that noted radiation-poisoning specialist Dr. Jacob Hoffman (Fred La Porta) has agreed to help Gil and plans on arriving in the area within a few days.
 When radiation poisoning studies offer no leads on solving Gil's own particular symptoms, the distraught scientist contemplates suicide, but soon changes his mind.
 Instead, Gil returns to the bar where Trudy joins him for a drink and comments that the evening is not over because it is "never late until the sun comes up."
 Although Gil is disturbed by the comment, his loneliness draws him closer to her.
 When bar patron George insinuates that he has purchased Trudy's company for the evening, Gil defends her, causing a fight between the two men.
 After knocking George unconscious, Gil flees with Trudy into the night.
 Later that evening, after walking the shoreline, they make love, falling asleep in the sand until the morning light awakens Gil.
 Horrified, Gil flees in his car leaving Trudy stranded on the beach.
 Arriving at the house, Gil runs in, but not before the transformation occurs.